step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 command, script, or external program, something that the shell can execute.

+Some _helper functions_ are available for use in shell commands.

 ### Plugin Invocation

 Findnrun _invokes_ four kinds of commands.
 When a source is first